rlankhorst/zip-recipes/src/PREMIUM_README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==

+= 4.20 Create recipes on the go! =

+- Now you can create recipes from you tablet, phone or computer!
+- Recipe creation screen has been redesigned and more user friendly.
+- Updated Albanian translation
+- Fixed spacing issue for star ratings
+- Added translation for Swedish

 = 4.14 JSON-LD support + bug fixes and improvements =